 What qualification will I get?

-You will receive certification that you have successfully completed the Site management environmental training scheme course in the form of a 'Score Report' from our examination provider, Pearson VUE.
+- You will receive confirmation that you have successfully completed the Site Safety Plus, Site management environmental training scheme course in the form of a 'Score Report' from our examination provider, Pearson VUE.

 What are the benefits of learning online?

 - The interactive online course takes approximately 7.5 hours.

 - The course can be completed in one go or over a period of days or weeks.

 - You have up to 12 months to complete it.

 - Return to the course as many times as you like, it will remember and track your progress.

 What's included in the price?

 - Access to the online course for up to 12 months.